-The Michael Sobell Hospice charity (formerly the Friends of Michael Sobell House) is dedicated to supporting the work of Michael Sobell Day Hospice, providing specialised end of life care and support to local people, their families, friends and carers.
+Michael Sobell Hospice Charity (formerly the Friends of Michael Sobell House) is dedicated to supporting the work of Michael Sobell Hospice, providing specialised end of life care and support to local people, their families, friends and carers.

 In 1972, a chance meeting between Dr Alistair Laing, Consultant Radiotherapist and Dr Eric Hughes of the National Society for Cancer Relief (NSCR, latterly Macmillan), resulted in a report confirming the need for specialist palliative care for people affected by terminal illness.

-The President of the NSCR, Sir Michael Sobell, was impressed by the report and decided to personally gift £1 million to the National Society to support the building of four continuing care units (hospices) on Crown Land to improve care, pain control and support for patients with life - limiting illnesses.
-This gift was given on the understanding that the NHS would fund running costs supported by charitable donations from the local community.
+The President of the NSCR, Sir Michael Sobell, was impressed by the report and decided to personally provide £1 million to the National Society to support the building of four continuing care units (hospices) on Crown Land to improve care, pain control and support for patients with life-limiting illnesses.
+This £1 million was provided on the condition that the NHS would fund running costs supported by charitable donations from the local community.
 Such donations in the case of Michael Sobell House were channelled through the Charity which later became The Friends of Michael Sobell House.

 Michael Sobell Hospice was built on the site of Mount Vernon Hospital here in Northwood.
 The first patients were admitted to the 16 bed In-Patient Unit on Valentine’s Day, 1977.

 Since the opening of Michael Sobell Hospice, the range of patient care has developed further.
-On 23rd July 1982 a Day Hospice was opened by Dr Robert Runcie, the Archbishop of Canterbury.
-The Friends of Michael Sobell House wholly fund the running costs of the Day Hospice in accordance with the central aim of the Charity - to give the staff and volunteers at the hospice the money and resources they need to provide the best possible care.
+On 23rd July 1982, a Day Therapy Unit was opened by Dr Robert Runcie, the Archbishop of Canterbury.
+The Friends of Michael Sobell House wholly fund the running costs of the Day Therapy Unit under the central aim of the Charity - to give the staff and volunteers at the hospice the money and resources they need to provide the best possible care.

 Sir Michael Sobell